Elon, North Carolina

 The red-hot revival is over.
 Revivals do not last forever.
 That is why we need to keep having them.
 The people are dissatisfied.
 They are dissatisfied with their leaders.
 They are dissatisfied with their government.
 They were dissatisfied with God.
 The leaders come to tell Samuel how they feel and what the solution should be.

 Five Leadership Principles

-1. Real leaders do not always have perfect families
+1. Real leaders do NOT have perfect families

 Samuel was not only a prophet; he was also a parent.
 We would love to think that that the great Samuel had a perfect family but he didn’t.
-Samuel at this stage in his life was a lot like Eli.
-There are a lot of parallel’s between the two.
+Samuel at this stage in his life was a lot like Eli the High Priest, if you compare I Samuel 2 with I Samuel 8.
+There are a lot of parallels between the two men.

 Parallels between Samuel and Eli

 1) Both were leaders